bacovcin/ditransitive-scripts/README.md

 2) Run the RemoveDup.py from my corpus-tools repository on Full.out

-3) Run the external.c coding query from my corpus-tools repository on Full.psd, and make sure that the external.cod file is in the same folder as this file.
+3) Run the external.c coding query from my corpus-tools repository on Full.psd, and make sure that the external.cod file is in the same folder as the relevant query files (e.g. NewModEng).

 4a) Run the runCS.sh script, and then go to step 21.